Zero-Tang/NoirVisor/README.md

 If there is already a hypervisor running in the system, make sure it supports native virtualization nesting.

 # Development Status
-Project NoirVisor has four future development plans: <br>
+Project NoirVisor has five future development plans: <br>
+- Develop Customizable VM engine for complex purposes.
 - Develop Nested Virtualization.
 - Develop IOMMU Core.
 - Port NoirVisor to 32-bit Windows platform.